- Low Carb / High Fat Diet: Why go Keto?

 Low Carb / High Fat Diet: Why go Keto?

 Make no mistake, food is the final frontier in the evolution of ultralight backpacking and hiking.
-While experienced ultralight backpackers struggle against diminishing returns to save ounces with gear and technique, a ketogenic diet will save many pounds in food weight (high fat foods are more calorie dense, requiring less overall food carried) while significantly improving on trail performance and eliminating sugar crashes.
+While experienced ultralight backpackers struggle against diminishing returns to save ounces with gear and technique, a ketogenic or low carb / high fat diet will save many pounds in food weight (high fat foods are more calorie dense, requiring less overall food carried) while significantly improving on trail performance and eliminating sugar crashes.
 In my experience, keto hiking is nothing short of amazing.
 Ultralight Keto Backpacking (UL Keto / Keto UL / Keto Ultra ?) a new era for ultralight backpacking, the “hype” is real and the science is solid.

 Ketogenic diets are uniquely suited for endurance sports like backpacking, hiking and thru-hiking!
 Increased and sustained energy, less crashes, better overall health, increased mental clarity and less food weight to carry (more calories per ounce in high fat foods) are only some of the benefits of a keto diet.